atom/welcome/lib/welcome.md

-# Welcome to the Atom Beta!
+# Welcome to the Atom!

-You are one of the first people to use GitHub's new text editor!
-Here is what you need to know.

-1. Atom is free during the beta period.
-To help us improve the editor, Atom sends anonymous usage information to Google Analytics.
-See [atom/metrics](https://github.com/atom/metrics) for details on what information is tracked and how to disable the metrics package.
+1. To help us improve the editor, Atom sends anonymous usage information.
+See [atom/metrics](https://github.com/atom/metrics) for details on how to disable the metrics package and what information is tracked.

 2. If you only remember one thing make it `cmd-shift-P`.
 This keystroke toggles the command palette, which lists every Atom command.
 Yes, you can try it now!
    Press `cmd-shift-P`, type `markdown` and press enter.
 It will trigger the `markdown-preview:show` command which renders this text to HTML.

-3. We want your feedback!
-If you have anything positive or negative to say click on the `Send Feedback` button at the bottom right of this window.

 4. Here is where you can get more help with Atom